Assassin's Creed IV: Black Flag: Reception

 Assassin's Creed IV: Black Flag received "generally favorable" reviews, according to review aggregator website Metacritic, with critics praising the open world gameplay, side-quests, graphics and naval combat.
 In November 2013, Hardcore Gamer ranked Black Flag as the 70th greatest game of the seventh generation era.

 Black Flag was generally praised as superior to Assassin's Creed III, with Game Informers Joe Juba noting that Ubisoft responded to criticisms the previous game faced and rectified them.
-CVG's Matt Gilman called the game "a return to form for the franchise," while Mikel Reparaz of Official Xbox Magazine stated that "After weathering the somewhat diminishing returns of Revelations and ACIII, Black Flag is exactly the shot in the arm Assassin's Creed needed."
+CVGs Matt Gilman called the game "a return to form for the franchise," while Mikel Reparaz of Official Xbox Magazine stated that "After weathering the somewhat diminishing returns of Revelations and ACIII, Black Flag is exactly the shot in the arm Assassin's Creed needed."
 Destructoids Conrad Zimmerman called the game "Impressive efforts with a few noticeable problems holding it back.
 Won't astound everyone, but is worth your time and cash".
 Two days after its release, IGN ranked Black Flag as the 2nd best game in the Assassin's Creed series, only behind Assassin's Creed II.

 Several reviewers directed heavy acclaim to the game's open world structure, with the Edge staff declaring that Black Flag "sets new benchmarks not only for Ubisoft's series but for open-world gaming."
 Eurogamers Tom Bramwell called the open world gameplay "a surprising breath of fresh sea air," with Gilman stating it "revitalizes the series."
 The large scale of the open world was praised, with Greg Tito of The Escapist saying that the game "opens up the whole Caribbean."
 Reviewers also praised the game's side-quests and collectibles, as it actively encouraged the player to explore the open world, with GameSpots Shaun McInnis saying that "Black Flag presents a world full of adventure and opportunity and full of reasons to go exploring."
 The side-quests were generally agreed to be superior to the main missions, with IGNs Marty Sliva stating that "Black Flag is at its best [when you] set out in search of your own fun."
 The assassination side-missions were particularly praised.
 The seamless exploration between ship, land, and sea without loading was also praised.

 The graphics were also widely acclaimed.
 The Edge staff stated that "From a graphical standpoint, Black Flags world is built to amaze regardless of which console generation you're playing it on."
 Reviewers praised the game's open world as "beautiful" and "gorgeous;" Sliva called Black Flag "one of the best looking games of 2013."
 The game's level of detail was also acclaimed, with the open world's water, rain and sea, being cited as "amazing" to look at.